Should I buy Bitcoin?

-Investor B: Has also made a loss, but he still has 8,000 to buy cheap Bitcoin now.
+Investor B: Has also made a loss, but he still has $8,000 to buy cheap new Bitcoin now.

-Therefore, if you are not comfortable with timing the market then dollar-cost averaging might be the right Bitcoin investment strategy for you.
+Therefore, if you are not comfortable with timing the market then dollar-cost averaging may be the right Bitcoin investment strategy for you.

 Active portfolio management

 Finally, the last strategy is to actively manage your portfolio.
 This can be done by selling some of your Bitcoin after it has gone up a lot, and by re-buying them cheaper if there is a drop.